sheprx/odin-recipes/README.md

 # odin-recipes
 My odin recipes.
-Made Jan 2022 for practice with git, unix terminal, typing html.
+  Made Jan 2022 for practice with git, unix terminal, and typing html.